quarkus-qe/quarkus-startstop/README.md

 See [ArtifactGeneratorTest#manyExtensions](./testsuite/src/it/java/io/quarkus/ts/startstop/ArtifactGeneratorTest.java) for the list of used extensions.

+## SpecialCharsTest

+The goal of this test is to check the build of Quarkus applications on paths with special characters - japanese characters, spaces, diacritics, etc..

 ## Code Quarkus test

 Add ```-Dcode.quarkus.url=``` to test against a selected Code Quarkus site.